kubernetes-sigs/cluster-api/docs/proposals/20210203-externally-managed-cluster-infrastructure.md

 When externally managed, the required cloud provider privileges required by CAPI might be significantly reduced when compared with a traditionally managed cluster.
 The only privileges required by CAPI are those that are required to manage machines.

-For example, when an AWS cluster is managed by CAPI, persmissions are required to be able to create VPCs and other networking components that are managed by the AWSCluster controller.
-When externally managed, these permissions are not required as the external entity is reponsible for creating such components.
+For example, when an AWS cluster is managed by CAPI, permissions are required to be able to create VPCs and other networking components that are managed by the AWSCluster controller.
+When externally managed, these permissions are not required as the external entity is responsible for creating such components.

 Support for minimising permissions in Cluster API Provider AWS will be added to its IAM provisioning tool, `clusterawsadm`.